-In Pai Gow how to play, each player lays out one pair into two sets of two tiles each, a high and a low hand, then place them face down in front said tiles.
+In Pai Gow how to play, each player lays out one pair into two sets of two tiles each, a high and a low hand, then places them face down in front of said tiles.
 This process is what you would describe as setting the hand.
 Now, a player can ask the house dealer to place the hand for him, and if so, set the to house way, that is, in a precalculated manner.

 Once one pair and another sets up, the player-dealer exposes and sets his hand.
 The house way dealer turns each hand of the player counterclockwise, comparing each hand one at a time against the hand of the player-dealer.
 Generally, all dealing, analyzing, and payouts start with the action button and proceed counterclockwise.
 The player that wagers the most influences the setting of the hand.

 Following the house way, the house dealer is supreme ruler over the shuffling and dealing of the cards, an orderly game, and the house payouts for each hand.

 The position of the roll of three dice randomly decides the hands in this game.
 And as such, the player-dealer position can be either 1, 9, or 17.
 The total of the three dice determines the direction of the first hand.
 Speaking of dice, you should learn how to play Sic Bo.

 Pai Gow Odds